RuiGao9/Group_Materials/README.md

 ![Visitors Badge](https://visitor-badge.laobi.icu/badge?page_id=RuiGao9.Group_Materials)<br>

 # TSEB Model Installation Using an Old Style - Backup
 This is a repository mainly backup the old way to install the TSEB model for our research.
 This was published as a version at https://github.com/hectornieto/pyTSEB in around 2021.
-Please consider cite the origanl work below:
+Please consider cite the origanl work below (CITATION.cff):
+In the old way, it provided two important folders, and they were kept here:
+- pyTSEB-master.zip
+- pypro4sail-master.zip
 ```
 cff-version: 1.2.0
 message: "If you use this software, please cite it as below."